mdda/mdda.github.io/_posts/AI/2015-01-15-one-billion-words-pydata.md

 ![Presentation Screenshot]({{ site.url }}/assets/img/2015-01-15_Presentation-PyDataSG_600x390.png)

-If there are any questions about the presentation, please ask below, or via the MeetUp group.
+If there are any questions about the presentation, please ask below, or via the Facebook group.

 ![Presentation Content Example]({{ site.url }}/assets/img/2015-01-15_Presentation-PyDataSG_2_600x390.png)